A Departure From the Expected

 Nothing – no theory, no matter how wild (except, possibly, a Harry/Basilisk union) can be absolutely ruled out.
 That is what the death of Dumbledore means.
 Our stability is gone.

-What if, in the famous final chapter of Book Seven, after a sweeping victory and all the horcruxes and Voldemort seemingly destroyed, with our hero and his friends stepping out into the rest of their lives, JKR hits us with something we could never have suspected?
-An eighth, ninth or tenth horcrux, perhaps?
+What if, in the famous final chapter of Book Seven, after a sweeping victory and all the Horcruxes and Voldemort seemingly destroyed, with our hero and his friends stepping out into the rest of their lives, JKR hits us with something we could never have suspected?
+An eighth, ninth, or tenth Horcrux, perhaps?
 In HBP, JKR has shown us that she is not afraid of bringing all that we count upon down around our ears.
-What if the final sentence reads something along the lines of this:
+What if the final sentence reads something along the lines of this: “…When, years later, Harry awoke to a terrible burning in his scar.”???

 There are certainly many arguments – both literary and from canon – that support the idea that Voldemort simply can’t be killed.
 It is the glorious enigma of Harry Potter that makes it so infinitely readable, and re-readable.
 JKR’s ‘Potter Pattern’ is only structural, not thematic.
 Even when she has put down her pen and closed the books on it forever we, the fans, will still be coming up with theories of what really happened and what might happen next.